viesturz/klipper-toolchanger/README.md

 ## Changelog

+* 2025.12.26 - **Breaking change** Stop using Gcode offset for tool offsets.
+Uses a dedicated gcode transform instead.
+Hopefully making the code more robust.
-2025.12.25 - Use Bezier curves for rounded paths.
+* 2025.12.25 - Use Bezier curves for rounded paths.
-2025.12.25 - Manual rail update to latest Klipper
+* 2025.12.25 - Manual rail update to latest Klipper.

 ## Updates that add new files